United States Government Publishing Office: Superintendent of Documents and information dissemination

 The Superintendent of Documents (SuDocs) is in charge of the dissemination of information at the GPO.
 This is accomplished through the Federal Depository Library Program (FDLP), the Cataloging and Indexing Program and the Publication Sales Program, as well as operation of the Federal Citizen Information Center in Pueblo, Colorado.
 Adelaide Hasse was the founder of the Superintendent of Documents classification system.

 Environmentally conscious initiatives

 The GPO first used 100 percent recycled paper for the Congressional Record and Federal Register from 1991 to 1997, under Public Printers Robert Houk and Michael DiMario.
 The GPO resumed using recycled paper in 2009.

 Official histories

 The GPO has release several books over years that recount its history.
-One of the first books was released in 1881.

-The another book was first release in 1961 on the centennial of the office's creation describing its first hundred years of existence.
-The book was reprinted in 2010.
+One of the first books, History of the Government Printing Office (at Washington D. C.), was released in 1881.
+100 GPO Years 1861–1961 was first released in 1961 on the centennial of the office's creation describing its first hundred years of existence,. and reprinted in 2010.

-In March 2011, the GPO issued a new illustrated official history covering the agency's 150 years of "Keeping America Informed".
+In March 2011, the GPO issued a new illustrated official history celebrating 150 years, titled Keeping America Informed.
 A revised version was release five years later in 2016.

-A picture book was released in 2017.
+A picture book, Picturing the Big Shop, was released in 2017.